-The Office of Academic Planning and Assessment facilitates the institution's reporting and compliance activities for accreditation with the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+The Office of Academic Planning and Program Development facilitates the institution's reporting and compliance activities for accreditation with the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

-As a member of the SACSCOC, Sam Houston State University is responsible for notifying and, when necessary, seeking approval for substantive changes from the Commission in accordance with the SACSCOC substantive change policy.
+As a member of the SACSCOC, Sam Houston State University is responsible for establishing an internal SHSU Substantive Change Policy.
+SHSU is also responsible for notifying and, when necessary, seeking approval for substantive changes from the Commission in accordance with the SACSCOC Substantive Change Policy.
 In addition, some substantive changes require notification to the Department of Education for federal financial aid purposes.

 What is a Substantive Change?

 As defined by the SACSCOC, a “substantive change is a significant modification or expansion of the nature and scope of an accredited institution.”
 Per SACSCOC Substantive Change Policy, there are three types of substantive change:

 • Off-Campus Instructional Site / Additional Location Changes

 Institutional Changes: Institutional changes include, but are not limited to:

 • Acquiring another institution or any program or location of another institution

 • Merging/consolidating two or more institutions or entities

 • Entering into written agreements